matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ### Add MQTT integration

 We need to add the MQTT integration to Home Assistant.
 Go to the Home Assistant portal, it should be exposed on port `8123`.
 So open the browser and type the URL `http://<RPI_HUB_IP>:8123` where `<RPI_HUB_IP>` is the IP of our Raspberry Pi Hub.
 Click the cog icon (Configuration) and click on "Add integration".
 We can see a huge list of integration, we are interested in MQTT.
-So search for that and then it will ask for two mandatory field:
+So search for that and then it will ask for two mandatory fields:

 - Broker: you need to add the Raspberry Pi Hub IP.
 It's where we installed Mosquitto, our MQTT broker.
 - Port: it's `1883`.
 We put that in the mosquitto configuration.